obihill/restive.js/README.md

 - You design Web Sites that need to be Responsive or Adaptive
 - You are not completely satisfied with the tools and/or approaches you currently use to achieve this "Responsiveness" or "Adaptiveness"
-- You need ONE solution and do not want (nor have the time) to cobble together multiple polyfills to enable these desired features
+- You need ONE solution and do not want (nor have the time) to cobble together multiple polyfills and shims to enable your desired features
 - You need more functionality than CSS Media Queries can possibly provide at the moment
 - You need a solution that you can truly 'Set-and-Forget'
 - You need a solution that is very easy to understand, use, and maintain